fuegoio/bitcoincoin/README.md

 $ docker-compose up -d
 ```

-#### Back-end
+### Back-end

-To launch the backend, we need first to create a virtualenv and install the requirements once :
+To setup the backend, we need first to create a virtualenv and install the requirements once :

 ```
 $ cd back/